eclipse-capra/capra/org.eclipse.capra.documentation/images/Capra Documentation.md

 ![alt text](traceMetamodelDefinition.pdf =350x)
 1. Open the `plugin.xml` file of the new project and click on the "Extension Points" tab
 1. Un-check the check box that says "Show only extension points from the required plugins"
-1. In the text box for the "Extension point filter" type "Traceability" and select `org.eclipse.capra.configuration.TraceabilityMetaModel`
+1. In the text box for the "Extension point filter" type "Traceability" and select `org.eclipse.capra.configuration.traceabilityMetaModel`
 1. Click Finish.
 ![alt text](addTraceExtension.pdf =400x)
 1. Another pop up window will appear asking is you want to add the project `org.eclipse.capra.core` to the list of plugin dependencies.
 Click Yes